lextm/jekyll-theme-chirpy/_posts/2015-9-26-snmp-design-how-to-handle-non-standard-snmp-devices.md

 Therefore, if a firmware was written against RFC 1442 and was never updated later to follow RFC 1902, then when it sends data to #SNMP based applications, exceptions will happen, as 0x47 is not handled at all.

 We could not blame IETF in general, because any standard is a moving target until everyone is OK with its feature and nothing is going to be added.
 The RFC 1442 (in 1993) –> 1902 (in 1996) –> 2578 (in 1999) evolution is a good example to show how something cool at that time (SNMP v2) was being designed, proposed, and finalized.
-The technical difficulty to upgrade firmware in devices at that time also made many devices stuck in a state that’s not standard compliant.
+The technical difficulty to upgrade firmware in devices at that time also made many devices stuck in a state that's not standard compliant.

 # Reason 2: Default Value of OBJECT IDENTIFIER